set up a WordPress poll

 Step #3: Insert your WordPress poll

 After configuring and choosing a style for your WordPress poll, you have two options.
-Firstly, you can add it to your site using a shortcode:
+Firstly, you can add it to your site using a shortcode.
+You’ll find it in the All Polls list under the Shortcode column, and it uses this format: [yop_poll id="X"].

-If you’re using the block editor, go to the location where you want to display the poll and click on the + sign.
-Type Yop Poll and select the poll that you want to display on your site.
+If you’re using the block editor, go to the location where you want to display the poll and add a Shortcode block.
+Then paste your shortcode (for example, [yop_poll id="X"]) to display the poll on your site.

 Once you click Update, you’ll see the poll displayed on your website.
 That’s all there is to it!